ibm-maximo-dev/maximodev-cli/README.md

 ### masmanagedev-cli create zip

 The `create zip` command generates a ZIP file that contains the result of the `masmanagedev build` command and also compresses the content of the `dist` folder into a file that is put into this folder.
-The puporse of this command is make it easier to deploy the result of development work into a Maximo instance.
+The puporse of this command is make a customization archive to deploy the result of development work into a Maximo instance.

 ## Wrapper Commands